ia/env/docs/windows.md

 #### Activation

-- get legal licence key from a machine:
+- get a legal licence key from a machine:
   - in GNULinux: `$ sudo  strings  /sys/firmware/acpi/tables/MSDM`
   - in Windows: `> wmic  path  SoftwareLicensingService  get  OA3xOriginalProductKey`

 If your legal work machine key doesn't work but your organization is a legal corporate client, run `cmd.exe` as _admin_ and then: